zenphyraell/zenphyraell/README.md

 I swear I’m a fun person 🥹 but it mighttt take a bit of courage to completely open up to someone

-fandoms: Genshin, ALNST, MDZS, TGCF, omori and many more.
-The main 5 are the fandoms I'm most active in, though >ᴗ<
+fandoms: Genshin, ALNST, MDZS, TGCF and OMORI.
+I know many more, but the main 5 are the fandoms I'm most active in >ᴗ<

+(I make skins from fandoms I don’t know likely because I like the design… haha…)

 I'm an artist (˶ᵔ ᵕ ᵔ˶) I don't post my art that much haha !
 I might include an art piece here if ever